 - 1. Right click on your project and select "Rename..." - 2.
-If you are submitting your project, enter a name in the following format: ece2049e21_lab0_username, where "username" is your WPI username. - 3.
+If you are submitting your project, enter a name in the following format: ece2049e22\lab0\username1\username2, where "username1" is your WPI username (andusername2 is the name of your lab partner, if applicable). - 3.
 Click OK and wait for CCS to rename your project. - 4.
 Right click on your project again and select "Export..." then select "General" and "Archive file" from the list and click Next. - 5.
 In the next window, you should see the project you want to export selected in the left pane and all of the files in your project selected in the right pane.
 Select all.
 You should not need to change which files are selected. - 6.
 Click the "Browse" button, find a location to save the archive and type in a file name using the EXACT SAME NAME used in Step (2). - 7.
 Click "Finish".
 CCS should now create a zip file in the directory you specified. - 8.
 Go to the Assignments page on the class Canvas website.
 Click on the assignment for Lab 0 and attach the archive file of your project that you just created and your report.
 When you are ready, hit the Submit button.
 Only one code and report submission is required per team.

-Using the Sharp 96x96 Display
+Using the Sharp 128x128 Display

 Our lab template supports using one of two LCD displays, depending on the hardware you have available.
-If you ordered your components for E term 2020 or later, you likely have the Sharp 128x128 LCD display (part number BOOSTXL-SHARP128).
-The lab template is configured to use this display by default-if you have it, you do not need to do anything.
+The standard lab kits use a 96x96 LCD display (part number 430BOOST-SHARP96)-if you have this LCD, no extra configuration is necessary.

-If you are using the older 96x96 LCD display module (part number 430BOOST-SHARP96), you will need to make one change to the lab template before you can use your display:
+If your lab kit is newer than E-term 2020, you likely have the Sharp 128x128 LCD display (part number BOOSTXL-SHARP128).
+If you are using this display, you will need to make one change to the lab template before you can use your display:

 - 1. Open the file peripherals.h.
 Near the top of the file, find the section entitled "Display module selection." - 2.
 This section contains two compiler directives to select one of the two displays.
-To disable the 128x128 display and enable the 96x96 display, comment out the directive DISPLAY_SHARP128x128 and uncomment DISPLAY SHARP96x96.
+To disable the 96x96 display and enable the 128x128 display, comment out the directive DISPLAY\SHARP96x96 and uncomment DISPLAY SHARP128x128.
 The result should look like this:

 '''

 // DISPLAY MODULE SELECTION

 // Uncomment ONE of these directives to select the display

 // you are using:

-#define DISPLAY_SHARP96x96
+//#define DISPLAY_SHARP96x96

-//#define DISPLAY_SHARP128x128
+#define DISPLAY_SHARP128x128

 '''